 For most, especially someone who has lived the pain of withdrawal and who maybe hasn’t had the tools to deal with the daily hurdles of everyday life, it’s far more complicated than “just” quitting.

-Recovery begins with understanding the science behind addiction and the physical changes that occur in the brain with long-term use.
+Recovery begins with understanding the science behind addiction through drug and alcohol detox center and the physical changes that occur in the brain with long-term use.

 Ambi Daniel, former clinical counselor in the field of addiction, offers frequent workshops on the science of addiction.